ApooU2/ApooU2/README.md

 ### About me

-- 🔭 I'm currently working on Applied Machine Learning.
+- 🔭 I'm currently working on Machine Learning.
 - 🌱 I'm constantly learning and diving deeper into Deep Learning and ML deployment.
 - 🤝 I'm looking to collaborate on financial modeling with machine learning applications.
 - 🤔 I'm looking for help with optimizing algorithmic trading strategies.
-- 💬 Ask me about data analysis.
+- 💬 Ask me about data engineering/ml.

 <hr>
 <table>